MollyPalko/alien_battle_simulation/README.md

 - public getter for shield value
 - public boolean IsDefeated()
 - public void function GetsAttacked() (probabilities related to shield and health damages)

+## Refactoring (Pt 3)
+- refactor to use inheritance and polymorphism
+- base class will be called Competitor
+Hints:
+- shared member variables should move into base class
+- functions with same behavior should move to base class
+- function with same name but different behavior is a place to create a virtual function in base class
+- `GetsAttacked()` is a great example of a virtual function